muaz-khan/WebRTC-Experiment/Canvas-Designer/README.md

 The correct name for `dragMultiple` should be: `drag-move all-shapes`.

-**Upcoming** tools & features:
+### Upcoming tools

+1. Allow users to add video-streams or screen-streams or existing-webm-mp4-videos
-1. Resize all shapes at once (currently you can resize last selected shape only)
+2. Resize all shapes at once (currently you can resize last selected shape only)

 # Features